ito-soft-design/ladder_drive/README.md

 [![](http://img.youtube.com/vi/OjaSqrkWv8Q/0.jpg)](https://youtu.be/OjaSqrkWv8Q)

-# Transfer the Escalator program
+# Transfer the LadderDrive program

 At the command prompt, use ```rake``` command to upload escalator program to the plc.
 By default, the target plc is ```emulator```.
 Then launch the Emulator.